dotnet/runtime/docs/design/libraries/DllImportGenerator/Compatibility.md

 In the source-generated marshalling, arrays will be allocated on the stack (instead of through [`AllocCoTaskMem`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal.alloccotaskmem)) if they are passed by value or by read-only reference if they contain at most 256 bytes of data.
 The built-in system does not support this optimization for arrays.

+### `in` keyword

+For some types - blittable or Unicode `char` - passed by read-only reference via the [`in` keyword](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/in-parameter-modifier), the built-in system simply pins the parameter.
+The generated marshalling code does the same.
+A consequence of this behaviour is that any modifications made by the invoked function will be reflected in the caller.
+It is left to the user to avoid the situation in which `in` is used for a parameter that will actually be modified by the invoked function.

 ### `LCIDConversion` support

 [`LCIDConversionAttribute`](`https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.lcidconversionattribute`) will not be supported for methods marked with `GeneratedDllImportAttribute`.